ronojoy/pylearn/README.md

 ## Reading list

-Here, I have put together a reading list for Bayesian probability and its application to machine learning problems.
+This is my reading list for Bayesian probability and its application to machine learning problems.
 The sections covered in this list are:

 - [Classics of Bayesian probability](#classics)
 - [Bayesian inference in statistical analysis]()